allanleung/clariti-app/README.md

 ### 3. Development

 - Begin development by editing files inside the `app` directory.
-This project uses file-based routing for navigation.
 - API is store outside of `app` folder
 - Store is store outside of `app` folder